-Urban Rec Coed Soccer Rules
+Urban Rec Coed Soccer Rules, Expectations and Roles

-- Playoffs Eligibility – all players must have played a minimum of 2 games over the regular season to be eligible to play in the playoffs.
+- Playoffs Eligibility – all players must have played a minimum of 2 games (on two different nights) over the regular season to be eligible to play in the playoffs as per the Urban Rec Playoff Roster Policy.
 A team using an ineligible player will automatically forfeit the playoff game if the game has begun and that player has played in the game at that point.
-If a player shows up that is not on the team roster, they will not be allowed to play regardless if they played or subbed during the regular season.
-All players must be on the roster and indicate they have read the online waiver, even if they are subs.
+If the captain claims that a player in question had previously played or subbed during the regular season but the captain forgot to add them to the roster, that player will NOT be permitted to play.
+See rule above- captains are responsible for adding all players to the roster prior to them participating.

-Tiebreaker - If two or more teams are tied in the standings at season’s end, the tiebreaker will be as follows:
+- Tiebreaker – standings are determined by in-division winning percentage.
+If two or more teams are tied in the standings at season’s end, the tiebreakers will be as follows:

 2nd tiebreaker – higher UR fun point average

-4th tiebreaker – coin flip
+5th tiebreaker – coin flip

 Equipment & Uniforms

-- Teams/players are required to come to each match with both a light and dark coloured shirt- if there is a conflict (i.e. both teams have similar colours), the home team is always light-coloured.
+- Teams/players are required to come to each match with both a light and dark coloured shirt.
+If both teams want to wear similar colours and are unable to resolve the conflict, our rule is that the home team will wear light-coloured shirts and the visiting team will wear dark-coloured shirts.
+All jerseys must have a visible number on them in line with the Soccer Uniform Policy.
 Goalkeepers must wear a different coloured jersey than the rest of their team as well as being different from the opposing team’s jerseys.
 As some teams have team jerseys in a certain colour, team captains are encouraged to find out ahead of each match if unknown what colour their opponent may be wearing if they have team jerseys to avoid an issue at the game.